How to Collect Rainwater for Drinking

 Posted by

 Rainwater harvesting is a viable method of saving money on your water bill while simultaneously helping the environment.
 While most homeowners opt to use rainwater for outdoor applications, such as washing cars and watering plants, others might wish to pipe this water inside their homes.
-Transporting rainwater indoors raises many concerns regarding the safety of using rainwater for drinking, cooking, and other indoor applications.
-Below you can find information about rainwater harvesting, how to filter rainwater to make it safe to drink, and answers to other common rainwater questions.
+However, transporting rainwater indoors raises many concerns regarding the safety of using rainwater for drinking, cooking, and other indoor applications.
+In this article, you can find information about rainwater harvesting, how to filter rainwater to make it safe to drink, and answers to other common rainwater questions.

 Without first passing through a robust filtration system, rainwater is not safe to drink.
 When rainwater flows from your rooftop to gutters, it can pick up contaminants such as viruses, bacteria, bird droppings, leaves, twigs, insects, and more.
 Even if the water fell into your tank straight from the sky, the pollution in the air would contaminate the water enough to require filtration before drinking.
 This contamination is more severe the more industrial the area you live in.
 Consuming untreated rainwater can lead to short-term or long-term health effects if consumed regularly.

 Two steps are required to make rainwater drinkable: disinfection and filtration.
-In some cases, these two processes can be achieved at the same time, and other techniques require these to be performed separately.
+In the case of distillation, these two processes can be achieved at the same time.
+However, other techniques require these individual stages to be performed by different systems.

 UV disinfection